cysouw/diathesis/text/c09_zuInfinitive.md

 ### *suchen + zu-Infinitiv* Conative {#sec:zuinfinitive-suchen}

 The verb *suchen* 'to search' has a special usage with a *zu-Infinitiv* expressing the meaning 'to attempt to do something' [@next a].
-In this usage, the meaning of *suchen* is very close to the meaning of *versuchen*, but it seems to restricted to a high-education written register in German.
+In this usage, the meaning of *suchen* is very close to the meaning of *versuchen* 'to try'.
+It seems to be restricted to a high-education written register in German.
 Crucially, in this meaning the verb *suchen* is a light verb because the construction *suchen + zu-infinitive* is obligatorily coherent [@next b,c].
 Note that the semantically similar lexical verb *versuchen* is not obligatorily coherent.

 There is an old tradition in Latin grammar to describe one of the possible meanings of the Latin present tense as a 'conative present' when it should be translated as an attempted action.
 Thus, it seems fitting to call the *suchen + zu-infinitive* diathesis a ~~conative~~.